Koena-C/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display last lines of passwd
+First 10 lines of /etc/passwd